mmistakes/made-mistakes-jekyll/_drafts/using-jekyll-2016.md

 Even better, when browsers don't need this extra prefixed nonsense --- Autoprefixer will leave it out based on the `browsers:` set in my Jekyll config.

-For this site I target the last 2 versions of each major browser, browsers that have a global usage of over 5%, or are Internet Explorer 9+.
+For this site I target the *last 2 versions* of each major browser, browsers that have a *global usage of over 5%*, or are *Internet Explorer 9+*.

 {% highlight yaml %}
 # _config.yml